Covariant formulation of f(Q) theory: Symmetric Teleparallel General Relativity

-and from here, we can see, the affine connection in STGR is just purely inertial, and it doesn't contain the information of gravitation.
-Taking the coincident gauge in STGR, only the metric is the fundamental variable.
-Taking the coincident gauge condition in action usually means the explicit breaking of the diffeomorphism symmetry.
-But this does not happen for STGR, because if we choose any other gauge in which the connection does not vanish but has the general form of Eq. (\ref{gamma=}), only the surface term in the action (\ref{action-g2}) is changed.
-We know that the surface term has no effect on the equation of motions (EOMs).
-So we can always use coincident gauge in STGR, since the affine connection will not influence the evolution of metric.
-This largely simplifies the calculations because all the covariant derivatives are identical with the ordinary derivatives.
-Within this gauge and varying the action (\ref{action-g}) with respect to the metric, we get the EOMs of STGR
+Since there is a coordinate system $\left\{ y^{\mu}\right\}$ in which the affine connection vanishes, we can always think that we are working in this special coordinate system and the only fundamental variable is metric.
+Choosing a special coordinate system usually means the breaking of the diffeomorphism symmetry.
+But this does not happen for STGR theory.
+Because in the beginning, we don't know in which coordinate system, the affine connection is zero, so we can take an arbitrary coordinate system A and say that in A affine connection is zero.
+Also in the beginning, we can think in another coordinate system B, affine connection is zero.
+It is easy to found that the differences of action between this two case are only a total derivative.
+We know that the surface term has no effect on the equations of motion (EOMs).
+So it means that in the beginning, no matter which coordinate system we think affine connection is zero, the evolution of metric is unchanged.
+This is the meaning of diffeomorphism symmetry.
+Varying the action (\ref{action-g}) with respect to the metric, we get the EOMs of STGR

-where $T^{\mu\nu}$ is energy-momentum tensor which is defined as
+where $\tau^{\mu\nu}$ is energy-momentum tensor which is defined as

-and in the next section, we will see that Eq.(\ref{STGR eoms}) and Einstein equation are equivalent.
+where $S_m$ is matter's action.
+In next section, we can see that Eq.(\ref{STGR eoms}) and Einstein equation are equivalent.